 How might a student with special educational needs be supported after GCSEs?

 All students with special educational needs in Y11 all have meetings with the head of careers, Mrs J Schreier to discuss possible options post 16.
+Mrs Schreier is a highly qualified and experienced careers specialist.
 Students can request additional meetings to explore in more detail how their needs can be met post 16 and what providers there are available.The planning for those students with an Education Health Care Plan will start in Year 9 at the annual review.
 A Transition Plan is drawn up and then reviewed annually.
 During Year 11 the Mrs Schreier will meet with the student and their parents (if requested) and detailed plans are agreed.
 This can involve:

 - visits to local colleges,